Print Page

 Common Problems: Early Supplementing

-Many care providers advise a new mom to supplement with formula when a feeding-related challenge, i.e., increasing jaundice, arises.
-We are not saying that you should not use formula, or that you should feel guilty if you do.
+Many ill-educated care providers immediately advise a new mom to supplement with formula when a feeding-related challenge (e.g. jaundice, nipple pain, insufficient weight gain, etc.) arises, without having consulted first with a feeding expert, or IBCLC.
+Let’s be clear: Rule #1 is FEED THE BABY-and sometimes, especially if problems have snowballed without being properly managed-supplementing is necessary .
+So we are not saying that you shouldn’t use formula, or that you should feel guilty if you do.
 We do want you to be armed with the facts so that you can make an educated and empowered decision about supplementing and understand its impact on breastfeeding and reaching your goal.

 Secondly, supplementing with formula can compromise your milk supply.
 Your breasts need the constant stimulation of your infant’s suckling to bring on a full and perfect milk supply.
 Adding formula to your baby’s diet will mean less breastfeeding, which means you may produce less milk.